12 Spots to Indulge in the Dreamiest Cheesecake in Melbourne

 Monarch Cakes

-Monarch Cakes is where nostalgia is baked into every crumb.
-Their legendary Polish baked cheesecake has been around for over a century, and for good reason.
-Made from a 100-year-old recipe brought from Poland, it’s rich, dense, and unapologetically decadent, with creamy Gippsland cottage cheese nestled into a perfectly baked crust.
-First opened in Carlton in 1931 by Polish-Jewish immigrant Pearl Levine, Monarch moved to St Kilda in 1934, where it’s been luring in pastry lovers ever since.
-One bite, and you’ll know—some things never go out of style.
+Monarch Cakes is pure Melbourne nostalgia, baked.
+Its Polish baked cheesecake has been made from a century-old recipe, rich, dense, and unapologetically decadent, with Gippsland cottage cheese and a beautifully baked crust.
+First opened in Carlton in 1931 by Polish-Jewish immigrant Pearl Levine, Monarch moved to St Kilda in 1934, and it’s been drawing pastry lovers in ever since.

 103 Acland Street, St Kilda